 - You need to remove face covering to avoid harm or injury, either to yourself or others – for example to get someone’s attention about a danger.

 What financial support can I get?

-The Government have introduced significant measures to protect the financial resilience of individual and businesses and will likely take more steps over the coming days and weeks.
+The Government have introduced significant measures to protect the financial resilience of individual and businesses and in light of the new fire-break restrictions, have announced new financial support measures which will open in the next week.
 The following two organisations provide updated and detailed support and advice about your money in light of coronavirus (COVID-19).

 - This up-to-date guide from the Money Advice Service is easy to follow and filled with good advice about Government initiatives, sick pay and changes to claiming your benefits during this challenging time.

 - The advice and benefits and grants calculators at Turn2Us are useful to get support if the coronavirus has had a negative impact on your finances.

 Can I get up-to-date news about coronavirus (COVID-19)?